English, MFL & Communications

 English as an Additional Language

-The aim of the EAL Department is to enable EAL pupils (those who have been exposed to 2 or more languages at home or are new to the UK) to access the national curriculum in all subjects by developing skills in English and helping pupils to become independent learners.
-We provide both academic and pastoral support to help the boys achieve this.
+The aim of the EAL Department is to enable EAL students (those who have been exposed to 2 or more languages at home or are new to the UK) to access the national curriculum in all subjects by developing skills in English and helping students to become independent learners.
+We provide both academic and pastoral support to help students achieve this.

-For EAL pupils who are new to the UK and those who move to Lancaster from other schools we have a support system which helps the boys to settle in as quickly as possible.
+For EAL students who are new to the UK and those who move to Lancaster from other schools we have a support system which helps students to settle in as quickly as possible.

-On arrival the boys have an assessment of their English and Maths skills so that we can see how best to support them.
-We try to place boys in lessons according to their academic potential to ensure that they are challenged at an appropriate level.
+On arrival students have an assessment of their English and Maths skills so that we can see how best to support them.
+We try to place students in lessons according to their academic potential to ensure that they are challenged at an appropriate level.

-Home languages of EAL pupils are valued, and where possible, the boys are encouraged to sit GCSE's in their mother tongue.
-The languages our boys have taken so far include Polish, Russian, Arabic, Punjabi, Urdu, Gujarati, Chinese and Turkish.
+Home languages of EAL students are valued, and where possible, students are encouraged to sit GCSE's in their mother tongue.
+The languages our students have taken so far include Polish, Russian, Arabic, Punjabi, Urdu, Gujarati, Chinese, Italian and Turkish.